Sparkling Rosé Sangria Recipe

 What a brilliant take on the summer sangria!
 We love its gorgeous pink hue, and the way the summer fruits — apples, strawberries, raspberries, and blackberries — layer in the jar like a floating rainbow.
 It tastes just as lovely as it looks.

 In a traditional sangria, the base is usually some combo of red wine, brandy, and orange juice.
 Here, we’ve used a much quieter combination of rosé, vodka, and apple juice.
 We’ve also added a rich berry syrup and Cherry Lime LaCroix — together they give all those delicate berries a boost without making the drink overly sweet.
 The result is a light, sparkling sangria with a hint of the rosé’s floral notes, plenty of fruit, and just enough easy sweetness to be dangerous.

 It’s so pretty!
 Did we mention that already?
-And sangria has the kind of savoir faire that fits in anywhere — wedding showers to happy hours, grad parties to Sunday brunches.
+And sangria has the kind of savoir faire that fits in anywhere — wedding anniversary to Sunday brunch.
 We also like to take it for a week at the beach house.
-We make up a pitcher on Monday and enjoy sips of it all week — adding the ice and LaCroix on a per glass basis.
+We make up a pitcher on Monday and enjoy sips of it all week — adding the ice and LaCroix on a per-glass basis.
 With a nice cheese or charcuterie plate, it makes a perfect cocktail hour.
 So much easier than bringing a shaker!

 P.S.
 With a cup of vodka, this one is secretly boozy.

 1 cup strawberries, divided

 1 cup raspberries, divided, plus extra for garnish

 1 bottle dry rosé

 8 oz vodka

 In a medium pot, combine ½ cup of strawberries, ½ cup of raspberries, ½ cup of blackberries, water, and sugar and bring to a simmer for 5 minutes.